-where the second equality from from replacing X_t out using (8).
-The general form of the forward-looking LRE model solution given in (9) can be matched with (11) to link the unknown reduced-form coefficients C and D to the composite matrices that describe the LRE model (F, G, A, B).
-Hence, by the method of undetermined coefficients, it follows that the conforming square matrices C and D that characterize (9) in the solution must satisfy the following conditions:
+where the second equality arises from replacing X_t out using (8).
+The forward-looking LRE model solution conjectured in (9) can be matched with (11) to link the unknown solution matrices C and D to the known matrices-composites of structural parameters-that describe the structural relationships of the LRE model (F, G, A, B).

+By the method of undetermined coefficients, it follows that the conforming square matrices C and D that characterize (9) in the solution must satisfy the following pair of conditions:

-$$C = [FC + G]A,\tag{12}$$
+$$C = [FC + G]A, (12)$$